e2b-dev/E2B/README.md

   </a>
 </h4>

-[e2b](https://e2b.dev) (_english2bits_) is like AWS for AI agents.
-Our goal is to build a developer-first platform that helps developers to build reliable AI agents.
+[e2b](https://e2b.dev) (_english2bits_) is like operating system for AI agents.
+Our goal for e2b is to sit at the bottom of the AI agents tech stack and being framework agnostic.

-E2b allows developers to debug, test, deploy, and monitor their AI agents.
+E2b offers low level APIs for developers to debug, test, deploy, and monitor their AI agents.

+# 🚧 This repo is going through a big update and is work in progress.

+---

 # How e2b works